Leo Braudy

-Leo Braudy (born June 11, 1941) is University Professor and Professor of English at the University of Southern California, where he teaches 17th- and 18th-century English literature, film history and criticism, and American culture.
+Leo Braudy (born June 11, 1941) is and American academic who is University Professor and Professor of English at the University of Southern California, where he teaches 17th- and 18th-century English literature, film history and criticism, and American culture.
 He has previously taught at Yale, Columbia, and Johns Hopkins University.
 He is best known for his cultural studies scholarship on celebrity, masculinity, and film, and is frequently sought after for interviews on popular culture, Hollywood cinema, and the American zeitgeist of the 1950s.

 Background

-Braudy was born in Philadelphia, Pennsylvania.
+Leo Braudy was born in Philadelphia, Pennsylvania, United States.
 He is the son of Edward and Zelda (Smith) Braudy; he received his B.A. from Swarthmore College in 1963 and his M.A.
 1963 and Ph.D.
 1967 from Yale University.
-He is married to the painter Dorothy McGahee Braudy.
+He is married to the painter Dorothy Braudy.
 They live and work in Los Angeles.